 The agency's provision for the welfare, care and protection of service users was reviewed.
-We viewed the procedures maintained by the agency in relation to the safeguarding of adults (2016) which were the regional guidance 'Adult Safeguarding Prevention and Protection in Partnership' July 2015.
+We viewed the regional guidance 'Adult Safeguarding Prevention and Protection in Partnership' July 2015 which is maintained by the agency in relation to the safeguarding of adults.

-On the day of the inspection it was noted that one incident had taken place since the previous inspection on 04 November 2019.
+On the day of the inspection it was noted that one incident had taken place since the previous inspection on 7 October 2019.
 We examined the records and found that the agency had dealt with the incident in accordance with its own procedure and policy.